 One of my favorite parts of the tour was when we got to drive the off-road buggy through creeks and small rivers.
 We got soaked – but that was mostly due to the fact that Daniel chose to drive at full speed into a huge puddle!
 Along the way through the forest, keep your eyes peeled for deer and grouse, and maybe even a black bear if you’re lucky!

 We even stopped at a viewpoint to get photos.
-Our guide played the roll of photographer and we will keep these memories to last a lifetime.
+Our guide played the role of the photographer and we will keep these memories to last a lifetime.

 Important information – drivers must be at least 19 years of age with a full, valid driver’s license.

-This particular tour is 3 hours in duration, and costs from $300 CAD per person.
+This particular tour is 3 hours in duration and costs from $325 CAD per person.
 You can see available dates and book in advance here!

 Some of the best fishing in B.C. can be found in the lakes surrounding Whistler, with rainbow trout, bull trout, and salmon being the most common fish found in these cold waters.